r-box/boxrdrive/README.md

     There’s no easy way to guarantee this, but do your best.

-In this case, a workaround might be for AFauci to share the `major_project` folder, as it appears in the root folder.
-It would be helpful to make sure that `major_project` has a sufficiently-distinct name.
+In this case, a workaround might be for AFauci to share the `major_project` folder, as it would appear in both accounts’ root folder.
+It would be helpful to give `major_project` a sufficiently-distinct name.

 Box itself uses unique identifiers for folders and files; these do not appear to be accessible from Box Drive.
-If these identifiers were accessible, this problem could be avoided completely.
+If Box Drive made these identifiers accessible, this problem could be avoided completely.

 ## Installation